Cookie Monster: Origin

 It was during the first season that Cookie Monster got his name and began using the growly vernacular (e.g., "Me eat cookie!") that would become part of his character.
 His signature song, "C Is For Cookie", was first aired during the 1971–72 season, and it became one of the best-known songs from Sesame Street.

-Development
+Cookies and nutrition

+Over the years, different approaches to the cookies have been tried.
+The cookies must be thin and soft so they shatter satisfactorily, preferably into many pieces.
+They must also not make a mess on the expensive puppet.
+The ones made of rice crackers crumbled well, but the crumbs tended to stick to Cookie Monster's fur.
+Artificial foam cookies did not look like cookies when they broke apart.
+In 2000, Lara MacLean developed a fat-free cookie recipe with no added sugar.
+The main ingredients are dry pancake mix, puffed rice, Grape-Nuts cereal, and instant coffee (for color), mixed together with water and decorated with brown hot glue (to look like chocolate chips or raisins).
+The glue is inedible, and the edible parts of the cookie do not have an appealing flavor.

-In 2006, in response to growing concerns about record levels of childhood obesity in the United States, Sesame Street began airing segments titled Healthy Habits for Life.
+In 2005, in response to growing concerns about record levels of childhood obesity in the United States, Sesame Street began airing segments titled Healthy Habits for Life.
 In these segments, the Muppet characters of Sesame Street talk about healthy habits, such as eating properly and exercising.
 The Healthy Habits for Life segments spawned Internet rumors that Cookie Monster's name had been changed to Veggie Monster or would be taken off the show entirely.
+Since then, Cookie Monster has eaten not only cookies (and the plate they are served on) but also fruits and vegetables.
+There is a small hole in the puppet's mouth, so that something like an apple or banana can be "swallowed" by the puppet.